 - Nuts and seeds (e.g., walnuts, cashews, and chia seeds)

-- Beans and legumes (e.g. lentils, chickpeas, black beans)
+- Beans and legumes (e.g., lentils, chickpeas, black beans)

 Do probiotics & other supplements help heal leaky gut?

-While the focus of this article is on what foods to eat (or not eat) for a leaky gut diet, clinicians may also include supplements to help heal leaky gut, including glutamine, zinc, saccharomyces boulardi (a non-pathogenic yeast), and probiotics.
+While this article focuses on what foods to eat (or not eat) for a leaky gut diet, clinicians may also suggest leaky gut supplements to help heal your intestinal lining and increase good bacteria for healthy gut flora.